 While the game was designed for two players it can be played with more.
 There is a three-player variant where players place a location between each pair of players and players win by taking out the locations on each side of them.
 This mode can be extended to up to six players if you pick up more player boards.
 There are also four and six-player team play rules included with the base rules, though you will need two sets to play with six players.
 Like in the base game, during a team game players work together to take over two locations.
 More minions can be at each location, and there are some interesting mechanics for determining which player gets to act next.

-What did I think of Sorcerer from White Wizard Games
+What did I think of Sorcerer from Wise Wizard Games

 Once getting the game home and getting some more plays in, I’m happy to say I still feel the same.
 I wouldn’t have been at all disappointed with Sorcerer had I paid full price for it.